-Have you wondered how long a blog post or landing page should be for Google?
+Have you wondered what the perfect word count was for a blog post or landing page?

 Over the years, that number has been a moving target.

-Amazingly, some people considered 250 words “too much content.”
-“People won’t read all of it,” folks complained.
+Back then, people considered 250 words “too much content.”
+“Readers won’t like it,” folks complained.
 “I don’t want that many words on my page.”

 My, how things have changed.

 Here’s a (very) general word count guideline for 2019:

 - For landing page content, I’d recommend a minimum word count of 350 words.

 - If you’re writing a blog post that you want to position, the minimum (in most cases) would be 500 words.

 Why is there no hard-and-fast rule?
 The true “best” word count for a post or landing page depends on many factors.
 I’ll talk about them soon and show some examples.